 What is a Mediator?

 A mediator is a neutral third party who helps facilitate discussions between two or more parties in an effort to find a mutually agreeable resolution of matters in dispute.
-Our firm has two mediators, Stephen Belay and Andy Van Der Maaten, who are trained in general mediation, which includes resolving cases in litigation, personal injury, real estate, employment disputes, and elder law disputes, including business and farm transitions, and estates.
-Also, I have additional specific certification for certain domestic relation issues, including divorce, custody and other issues related to children and families.
+Our firm has three mediators.
+Stephen Belay and Andy Van Der Maaten are trained in general mediation, which includes resolving cases in litigation, personal injury, real estate, employment disputes, and elder law disputes, including business and farm transitions, and estates.
+Also, Barrett Gipp is trained in family law mediation.
+Stephen Belay has additional specific certification for certain domestic relation issues, including divorce, custody and other issues related to children and families.
 A mediator is not a judge or an arbitrator and does not have authority to make decisions about the case.
 Although our mediators are licensed attorneys who practice in many different areas of law, when serving as mediators we do not represent either of the parties and also do not serve as therapists or a counselors.

 What is Mediation?